ClDaly2904/rock-paper-scissors-game/README.md

 - Modal popup box triggered by the click of the 'Rules' button on the homepage
 - Allows first time users to read and understand the rules of the game
 - Sets the terms of overall victory for users new to the game, but also to those familiar to the game of Rock Paper Scissors
+### Buttons
+- Following user feedback during the testing phase of creating Rock Paper Scissors, I increased the size of the buttons on the site and gave them hover features.
+This meant that the presence of the buttons were not only more obvious to users as features on the page, but also provided better feeback from the page to the user and improved experience.
 ### Call to action play button
 ### Player choice buttons
 ### Area to display player and computer choice icons